Which? Best Buy freezers

 We continually monitor and vary the assessments that underpin our reviews to take account of changing standards and areas of concern.

-Our Best Buys only contain freezers we know to have aluminium laminate or metal backings and that have also aced in our chilling, freezing and other tests.
+Our Best Buys only contain freezers we know to have flame-retardant backing and that have also aced in our chilling, freezing and other tests.

 Freezer reviews you can trust

 Which? tests the latest tall, chest and under counter, freestanding and built-in freezers from all of the big appliance names, including AEG, Beko, Bosch, Hotpoint, Indesit, John Lewis, Lec, Miele, Neff, Samsung, Smeg, Whirlpool and Zanussi.
 We’ve come across good and bad freezers from the same make, and found you can’t always rely on the brand to guarantee getting a top-notch model.